rayct/passwd_generator/SETUP.md

 ### Step 4: Distribute the Installer

-You can now distribute the `PasswordGeneratorSetup.exe` file to users.
-When run, it will install your password generator application on their Windows system.
+*You can now distribute the `PasswordGeneratorSetup.exe` file to users.
+When run, it will install your password generator application on their Windows system.*

-Remember to include necessary instructions or information about the application and its usage for the users.
+*Remember to include necessary instructions or information about the application and its usage for the users.*

-This process is for Windows; if you want to create installers for other operating systems or different types of installers, you'll need specific tools or methods for those platforms.
+*SThis process is for Windows; if you want to create installers for other operating systems or different types of installers, you'll need specific tools or methods for those platforms.*

 ---